What happens to our ears when we fly?

 If you've read our recent blog on the effects of ear barotrauma, you'll know the Eustachian tube that links our middle ear with the air supply from our nose and throat plays an important part in equalising our internal pressure with the external environment.

 When the Eustachian tube becomes blocked, this equalisation cannot happen successfully, often resulting in pain or discomfort.

 The British Tinnitus Association (BTA) explains that when there is a pressure imbalance, it causes the eardrum to become stretched, preventing it from vibrating in response to sounds2.
 As a result, our hearing can appear to be muffled.

 If you have tinnitus, you may find that your symptoms are less noticeable with the constant sounds of the engine in the background.
 However, the BTA advises against wearing earplugs, as this could cause you tinnitus to become temporarily louder2.

-If you're interested in learning more about preserving your hearing , click here or call 1300 308 125 to book a FREE check-up with your local HEARINGLife clinic.
+If you're interested in learning more about preserving your hearing , click here or call 1300 308 125 to book a no cost* check-up with your local HEARINGLife clinic.

 1International Civil Aviation Organisation, Annual Passenger Total Approaches 3 Billion According to ICAO 2012 Air Transport Results.
 Accessed July 16, 2015.
 Available here.

 2British Tinnitus Association, Flying and the ear.
 Accessed July 16, 2015.
 Available here.